Li Shu Yeung

-Li Shu Yeung (李樹烊 (lei^{5} syu^{6} joeng^{4}), born 2 May 1991, in Hong Kong) is a Hong Kong former professional footballer who currently plays as an amateur player for Hong Kong First Division club South China.
+Li Shu Yeung (李樹烊 (lei^{5} syu^{6} joeng^{4}), born 2 May 1991, in Hong Kong) is a Hong Kong former professional footballer.
 He played as a right-back.

 Club career

 Early career

 Li was a youth player at Tai Po and he also played for Hong Kong in the Chinese National Games.

 Tai Chung

 He left Tai Po and joined Tai Chung in the summer of 2009.

 Yuen Long

 One season later, after Tai Chung released him, he moved to Yuen Long in 2010 to play in the 2010-11 Hong Kong Second Division League.

 He joined Tung Chi Ying School's football academy scheme, which is jointly organised by the school and Kitchee.
 He was repeating F5 and only expected to get 2 to 3 points in the HKCEE.
 He hoped that by joining the scheme he could continue his studies and play football at the same time.

 With Yan Chai Tung Chi Ying Memorial Secondary School football team, Li won the Inter-school title as well as the Most Valuable Player award in the Inter-school football tournament.
 He already planned to become a football coach in the future and has enrolled for a football coach training course.

 In April 2011, Li got the chance from Kitchee and Tung Chi Ying to train in Lloret de Mar, Spain with two other young players.